 Educational Programming

 The Boland Dowdall Duo has long been dedicated to bringing music to underserved populations when and where they normally meet.
-It is not uncommon for the Duo to perform nearly 100 educational events each season.
 Partnerships with the City of Marion, the Marion School District, the Cedar Rapids School District gave the Duo the means to reach deep into the community.

-Music for Kids: Educational events in individual classrooms for grades K-12.
+Music for Kids: Educational events for grades K-12.
 Projects are tied to existing curriculum and classroom goals

-Music in Libraries: For extended families in Eastern Iowa.
-Brings family-friendly concerts to libraries in Linn County, Iowa.
-Attracts extended families, home schooled children, preschoolers, library patrons on a Saturday afternoon.
+Music in Libraries: Family-friendly concerts in the libraries of Linn County, Iowa.
+Attracts extended families, home schooled children, preschoolers, and library patrons on a Saturday afternoon.

 Chamber Music Now!
-For exceptionally talented young musicians _ to work in concert with professionals.
+Designed for exceptionally talented young musicians _ to work in concert with professionals.
 Gives talented high school and college students the opportunity to make music as peers with professional musicians.
 After a series of intense rehearsals, performances are given in libraries and schools.

 Production Floor Performances: For workers in offices and factories.
-Workers gather in the lobby for a noon- time concert, or simply leave the doors of their offices open to let the sound waft up three stories.
+Workers gather in the lobby for a noontime concert, or simply leave the doors of their offices open and let the music waft in.

 What is the public response?